laboon/CS1632_Fall2017/exercises/2/exercise2.md

 3. The Ethereum Yellowpaper (the implementation of Ethereum) - https://github.com/ethereum/yellowpaper
 4. "Mastering Bitcoin" by Andreas Antonopoulos (book on the technical details of Bitcoin)
 5. "Introducing Ethereum and Solidity" by Chris Dannen (book introducing Ethereum)
-6. "CryptoNote v2.0" by Nicolas van Saberhagen (article on the technology eventually implemented as the cryptocurrency Monero)
+6. "CryptoNote v2.0" by Nicolas van Saberhagen (alias) (article on the technology eventually implemented as the cryptocurrency Monero)

 ## Sample Output